JanssenProject/jans/docs/casa/user-guide.md

 If the administrator has enabled the `Consent Management` plugin, it will appear in the navigation menu for all users.

-New entries are added automatically whenever the user is prompted for, and authorizes the release of their personal data to an application accessed using their Gluu account.
+New entries are added automatically whenever the user is prompted for, and authorizes the release of their personal data to an application accessed using their Janssen Server account.

 ![image](https://user-images.githubusercontent.com/5271048/53795147-f5e7d900-3ef6-11e9-9907-ee4c2be2516f.png)